A quadratically enriched count of rational curves: Degree

 \begin{proof} For any point $x$ of $X$, the map $\calO_{Y,f(x)} \to \calO_{X,x}$ is injective because $f$ is dominant.
 Let $x$ be such that $y=f(x)$ is codimension $1$ in $Y$.
 Since $y$ is codimension $1$ and $Y$ is smooth, the ring $\calO_{Y,y}$ is a discrete valuation ring.
-Since the components of $X$ are integral (this is part of the definition of $f$ being generically finite for us), $\calO_{X,x}$ is torsion free, and it follows that $f$ is flat at $x$ because $\calO_{Y,y}$ is a principle ideal domain.
+Since the connected components of $X$ are integral (this is part of the definition of $f$ being generically finite for us), $\calO_{X,x}$ is an integral domain.
+In particular, $\calO_{X,x}$ is torsion free as a $\calO_{Y,f(x)}$-module, and it follows that $f$ is flat at $x$ because $\calO_{Y,y}$ is a principle ideal domain.

 Let $U$ be the subset of points $y$ of $Y$ such that $f$ is flat at all the points $x$ in $f^{-1}(y)$.
 We claim that $U$ is open.
 Suppose $y_0$ specializes to $y_1$ in $Y$ and that $y_1$ is in $U$.
 Let $x_0$ be a point of $f^{-1}(y_0)$.
 Let $\overline{x_0}$ denote the closure of $x_0$.
 Since $f$ is proper, $f(\overline{x_0})$ is closed. $f(\overline{x_0})$ contains $y_0$ and therefore $y_1$ by construction.
 Thus we can choose $x_1$ such that $x_0$ specializes to $x_1$ and $f(x_1) = y_1$.
 We thus have a flat extension $\calO_{Y,y_1} \subseteq \calO_{X,x_1}$ and ideals $p_{x_0}$ and $p_{y_0}$ in $\calO_{X,x_1}$ and $\calO_{Y,y_1}$ respectively such that $p_{x_0} \cap\calO_{Y,y_1} = p_{y_0} $.
 Since localization is flat, it follows that $\calO_{Y,y_0} \subseteq \calO_{X,x_0}$ is flat and $U$ is open as claimed.